stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 ### Entire programming workflow

-One click and our Next Gen IDE auto clones your repository, installs your dependencies and starts your dev server.
+One click and our next-generation editor auto clones your repository, installs your dependencies and starts your dev server.
 It's an unparalelled workflow.

 ### Build whole educational experiences